Last Modified: September 22, 2014

 4).
 All mobile installations have some level of common mode current flowing on the coax which must be properly choked.
 The highlighted article explains how that is accomplished.

 Short, stubby, HF mobile antennas are very popular due to their diminutive size, light weight, and apparent ease of mounting (they're not necessarily less expensive).
 They exhibit several unforeseen consequences because of their diminutive size, not the least of which is their miniscule motor, which is easily damaged under stall conditions.
 If you opt for an automatic controller, make sure the controller manufacturer's instructions are followed closely to avoid damage to the motor.
-Impedance matching isn't necessary due to the high resistive losses they exhibit.
+Impedance matching isn't necessary due to the high resistive losses these antennas exhibit.

 Proper RF Choking

 The motor and reed switch leads of all remotely controlled antennas operate above RF ground potential.
 The amount of RF present on the leads depends on several factors, especially where, and how the antenna is mounted.
 In any case, every single one of them require an adequate RF choke on these leads.
 Inadequate choking will destroy any type of automated remote control, and will cause an inordinate amount of RFI problems.
 And just because you didn't have any problems with your manual control, means nothing when it comes to computerized controllers.

 The ferrite beads discussed below are indeed RF chokes.
 There is a complete explanation of how they work here.
 As noted, the amount of choking required varies with the installation, but it is always prudent to error on the excessive side.
 Just keep in mind, the poorer the mounting location (trunk lip mount for example), the more bypassing (higher choke impedance) is needed.